-We make our dataset openly available with 1151 manually labeled video frames of different pigeons in different settings, recorded from multiple camera views.
+With this PigeonSuperModel we provide multiple pre-trained neural networks for out-of-the-box video analysis of pigeon behavior.
+We also make the underlying dataset openly available with over 3000 manually labeled images of single pigeons in different settings, recorded from multiple camera views.
 We specifically trained these models to generalize well across different experimental setups, using different cameras and different animals.
-Nonetheless, we found that these pre-trained models can be easily re-trained on outlier frames to specialize on any particular data set, if needed.
+Nonetheless, we found that these pre-trained models can be easily re-trained on outlier frames to specialize on any particular setup, if needed.

-Using this dataset, we trained multiple DeepLabCut models based on different architectures (
+We trained multiple DeepLabCut models based on different architectures (

 Open Source License¶

-This work was carried out at the Institute of Cognitive Neuroscience (IKN), Department of Biopsychology at the Ruhr-University Bochum and supported by the Deutsche Forschungsgemeinschaft DFG (German Research Foundation) through SFB 1372 project number 395940726, subproject Neu06, as well as in the context of funding the Research Training Group “Situated Cognition” (GRK 2185/1).
+This work was carried out at the Institute of Cognitive Neuroscience (IKN), Department of Biopsychology, at the Ruhr-University Bochum and supported by the Deutsche Forschungsgemeinschaft DFG (German Research Foundation) through SFB 1372 project number 395940726, subproject Neu06, as well as in the context of funding the Research Training Group “Situated Cognition” (GRK 2185/1).